 CPV Sentinel completed construction of a natural gas-fired, 850-megawatt (MW) electrical generating facility within the Mission Creek Subbasin in May 2013.
 The facility requires an average of 550 AF/Yr of water for cooling purposes (maximum 1,100 AF in any calendar year).
 CPV Sentinel made arrangements with DWA and MWD to import sufficient water to meet its own demands.
-CPV's initial quantity of water deliveries; 8,350 AF purchased from the North Kern Water Storage District in 2008, has been delivered in total as of 2011.
-MWD delivered 0 AF of water for CPV Sentinel via the Mission Creek Spreading Basin in 2012 and 2013.
-DWA and CPV will continue to work together to exchange additional North Kern Water Storage District water for CPV's use per the conditions of their agreement.
+CPV Sentinel purchased 8,350 AF from the North Kern Water Storage District in 2008, which was delivered from 2008 to 2011.
+Since 2012, CPV Sentinel produces approximately 200 AF/Yr on average.
+At this rate, CPV Sentinel's purchased and replenished water (8,350 AF) will serve its water needs another 20 years.

 CPV Sentinel's exchange agreement with MWD is separate from the 2003 Exchange Agreement between MWD, DWA, and CVWD, and waters transferred in accordance therewith have no effect on the balance of the advance delivery account.
-CPV Sentinel's agreement with DWA stipulates that CPV cannot extract any quantity of water from the Mission Creek Subbasin that it has not already replenished, and that, despite the replenishment, CPV will pay DWA's replenishment assessment charge for waters it extracts from the Mission Creek Subbasin.
-Since the proposed facility's demands are almost entirely consumptive, waters imported for replenishment by CPV do not affect the advance delivery account, and CPV Sentinel's demands must be met in advance by water imported for replenishment by CPV, the quantities of water replenished by CPV to date have not been included in the detailed calculations herein.
+CPV Sentinel's agreement with DWA stipulates that CPV Sentinel cannot extract any quantity of water from the Mission Creek Subbasin that it has not already replenished, and that, despite the replenishment, CPV Sentinel will pay DWA's replenishment assessment charge for waters it extracts from the Mission Creek Subbasin.
+Since the proposed facility's demands are almost entirely consumptive, waters imported for replenishment by CPV Sentinel do not affect the advance delivery account, and CPV Sentinel's demands must be met in advance by water imported for replenishment by CPV Sentinel, the quantities of water replenished by CPV Sentinel to date have not been included in the detailed calculations herein.